-- 1. Limit a presumption that PTSD Workers Compensation are employment-related. - 2.
-Oppose inclusion of 911 Dispatchers and Probation Officers in the PERA Correctional Plan. - 3.
-Change the frequency of reporting for pay equity from every three years to every five years. - 4.
+- 1. Change the frequency of reporting for pay equity from every three years to every five years. - 2.
 Simplify the process and shorten the timeline (no longer than 6 months) for Minnesota counties who are interested in exiting the Minnesota Merit System.
-Allow counties to exit at any time throughout the calendar year. - 5.
-Clearly state in the law that County Boards (and city/township/school) are allowed to discuss non-union wages and benefits in closed session too, in addition to union negotiations strategy. - 6.
-Oppose any new state-mandated time off benefits such as the Paid Family and Medical Leave benefit program, funded by employees and employers.
+Allow counties to exit at any time throughout the calendar year. - 3.
+Clearly state in the law that County Boards (and city/township/school) are allowed to discuss non-union wages and benefits in closed session too, in addition to union negotiations strategy.

+4. Oppose any new state-mandated time off benefits such as the Paid Family and Medical Leave benefit program, funded by employees and employers.
 Public employers currently provide generous leave accrual banks.
 Allow public employers and unions to negotiate paid time off benefits without a state mandate.